kubecost/docs/long-term-storage.md

 ## Option B: Out of cluster storage (Thanos)

-Thanos-based durable storage provides long-term storage written directly to a user-controlled bucket (e.g. S3 or GCS bucket) and can be enabled with the following steps:
+Thanos-based durable storage provides long-term metric retention directly in a user-controlled bucket (e.g. S3 or GCS bucket) and can be enabled with the following steps:

 Step 1: **Create object store yaml file**